PUBREL/Introductions/README.md

 # About

 Karibu PUBReL 🎉 ...
 An Introductory  repo for maintainers, collaborators and the bioinformatics community at large.
-To Intoduce yourself, fork the repo, edit the readme file, add your name and interests then submit a pull request.
+To Introduce yourself, fork the repo, edit the readme file, add your name and interests then submit a pull request.